 Q4: How do the CORE modules relate to the DICOM … aren’t the CORE modules different and shouldn’t they be on a different level than the EXTERNAL modules?

-Q5: Can we get details on the security of the network, algos being used and encryption methods used?
-For example, will we be using SHA-256, SHA-512 or some other truncated version.
+Q5: Can we get details on the security of the network, algorithms being used and encryption methods used?
+For example, will we be using SHA-256, SHA-512 or some other truncated version?

 Q6: Have you recruited any new developers and if so what are your long-term plans with them?

 A: He wants to build a hierarchical but independent development team.
 More developers mean more decentralization.
 The best development team is one that controls and manages themselves without Borz.
 This is what he’s trying to do.
 Early on we had a small team starting but the project was not quite ready to take on new developers at that point at a serious level and in the coming days in fact, you’re going to hear a lot about what’s coming on Tuesday.
 So make sure you come out and tune in on Tuesday, that’s going to be another big day.